rkt/rkt/Documentation/configuration.md

 Now rkt will store the images and pods in the `/home/me/rkt` directory.
 It will not know about any other data directory.
+Also, rkt will still search for the stage1 images in the directory specified at build time for the `--stage1-from-dir` flag.

 To override the stage1 images directory: